Woman arrested for burning death of kidnapped 6-month-old

 Ellerbe’s mother told the Natchitoches Police Department that the men banged on the door of her trailer around 9 p.m. on July 17.

-Smith said the men sprayed her with a substance believed to have been pepper spray, and she fled the trailer to get away from the men.
+She said the men sprayed her with a substance believed to have been pepper spray, and she fled the trailer to get away from the men.

 When she returned, the baby’s mother said she realized her infant son was missing.